Growing a Stalling Content Marketing Agency

 Setting your content marketing agency apart

 Although affordable, Contentellect focuses on quality and a personal experience with their clients.
 Every client gets to work with a writer and assigned account manager.
 The latter learns about the client’s business, the tone of voice, their blog, products and services.
-Account managers create all briefs, do proofreading, editing, and content publishing.
+Account managers create all briefs, proofread, edit, and publish content.
 Basically, the account manager works directly with their client, almost like an in-house person–just that they’re outsourced.

 The result is not only a great client experience, but the content is also of high quality due to the personal relationship between the manager and client.